jaku/SnapCameraPreservation/README.md

 # Who are you and why are you doing this?

 I am Jaku.
-If you're familar with the software on Twitch called Crowd Control then you're already familar with some of my work as I run the company behind that.
+If you're familiar with the software on Twitch called Crowd Control then you're already familiar with some of my work as I run the company behind that.
 Or maybe you were an Animal Crossing fan and played in 2020 and used https://turnip.exchange, I along with another friend (Ross) built that.
 You can find more about me at https://about.me/jaku but overall I just like to build things and have been building things for Twitch streamers, gamers and others for over 7 years now.
 I have a background that allows for this sort of stuff, and I enjoy working on them.

 # I have more questions or comments.